U.S. flag

 Prevalence

-Based on the number of individuals identified to date in the aboriginal Oji-Cree community of the Island Lake region of northern Manitoba, Canada, which had a population of 4,685 in 1996 and 2,020 in 2001 [First Nation Profiles 2004], the incidence of MOTA syndrome in that population is estimated at 2:1,000-6:1,000 births; however, this may be an underestimate in this population, as a few presumably affected individuals have also been identified through family histories of affected individuals, and some milder cases may not have come to medical attention.
+Based on the number of individuals identified to date in the aboriginal Oji-Cree community of the Island Lake region of northern Manitoba, Canada, which had a population of 4,685 in 1996 and 2,020 in 2001 [First Nation Profiles 2004], the incidence of MOTA syndrome in that population is estimated at 2-6:1,000 births; however, this may be an underestimate in this population, as a few presumably affected individuals have also been identified through family histories of affected individuals, and some individuals with less severe presentations may not have come to medical attention.
 All affected individuals from the Island Lake region identified to date are presumed to be related.

 Differential Diagnosis

-The following disorders should be considered in the differential diagnosis of Manitoba oculotrichoanal (MOTA) syndrome and bifid nose with or without anorectal and renal anomalies (BNAR) syndrome (Table 2).
+Disorders of known genetic cause in the differential diagnosis of Manitoba oculotrichoanal (MOTA) syndrome and bifid nose with or without anorectal and renal anomalies (BNAR) syndrome are listed in Table 2.

 Table 2.